-Our Sleep Tight Stack contains a calming and rejuvenating blend of high impact vitamins and nutrients, lovingly formulated to help nourish and improve your sleep.
+Our Sleep Tight Stack contains a calming and rejuvenating blend of high impact nutrients, lovingly formulated to help nourish and improve your sleep.

 Packed with impressive nutritional properties, we’ve combined two layers of tart cherry and ashwagandha with single layers of 5-HTP, vitamin D3 and zinc.